eltos/sphere2-lamp/construction/README.md

 Number the LED positions as shown below, corresponding to the indices used in the code.
 This is important to connect the LEDs in the correct order.

-An interactive 3D model that helps with the assignment is provided in the Jupyter Notebook [spherical_geometry.ipynb](spherical_geometry.ipynb) or alternatively at [glowscript.org](https://www.glowscript.org/#/user/eltos/folder/MyPrograms/program/Sphere2-lamp).
+An interactive 3D model that helps with the assignment is provided in the Jupyter Notebook [spherical_geometry.ipynb](spherical_geometry.ipynb) or alternatively [online](https://www.glowscript.org/#/user/eltos/folder/MyPrograms/program/Sphere2-lamp).

 ![](images/numbering_top_front.png)
 ![](images/numbering_top_back.png)